hazbase/auth/README.md

 ---

+## ⚠️ Deprecation

+> ZK features have moved to @hazbase/zk.
+> ZK helpers in @hazbase/auth are deprecated and will be removed in the next major.
+New and existing implementations should import from @hazbase/zk.

 ### `deriveIdNull(signer, opts?) => Promise<bigint>`
 Derives a per‑user **nullifier** using an EIP‑191 personal signature (`\x19Ethereum Signed Message:`).
 Default domain message: **`"Hazbase KYC — Generate idNull v1"`**.